martijndeh/fire/README.md

 To view the demo, go to http://127.0.0.1:3000/.

+### Documentation

+...

-### Next Steps
+### Help

-Node on Fire :fire: still has a long way to go.
-Head over to the `examples/` to start playing with them and read through the library's source code, help us improve it or write documentation.
+Node on Fire :fire: still has a long way to go and needs your help.
+Please fork and help us improve it in any way you can.